By definition, a pilgrimage is a journey, especially a long one, made to some sacred place as an act of religious devotion.

 We acknowledge the gift of Mary Aikenhead.

-Thank you God for call us to follow her
+Thank you God for calling us to follow her

 In service of the poor and the most needy.